-- Members of staff will ensure that use of personal phones and devices takes place in accordance with the law, as well as, relevant policy and procedures, such as: child protection, data protection and acceptable use. - Staff will be advised to: - Keep mobile phones and personal devices in a safe and secure place during lesson time - Keep mobile phones and personal devices switched off or switched to 'silent' mode during lesson times. - Ensure that Bluetooth or other forms of communication (such as 'airdrop') are hidden or disabled during lesson times. - Not use personal devices during teaching periods, unless written permission has been given by the headteacher, such as in emergency circumstances. - Ensure that any content bought onto site via mobile phones and personal devices are compatible with their professional role and expectations. - Members of staff are not permitted to use their own personal phones or devices for contacting pupils or parents and carers. - Any pre-existing relationships, which could undermine this, will be discussed with the DSL/headteacher (or deputies). - Staff will not use personal devices:
+- Members of staff will ensure that use of personal phones and devices takes place in accordance with the law, as well as, relevant policy and procedures, such as: Confidentiality, Child Protection & Safeguarding, Data Transit and Online Safety ICT Acceptable Use. - Staff will be advised to: - Keep mobile phones and personal devices in a safe and secure place during lesson time. - Keep mobile phones and personal devices switched off or switched to 'silent' mode during lesson times. - Ensure that Bluetooth or other forms of communication (such as 'airdrop') are hidden or disabled during lesson times. - Not use personal devices during teaching periods, unless written permission has been given by the Headteacher, such as in emergency circumstances. - Ensure that any content bought onto site via mobile phones and personal devices are compatible with their professional role and expectations. - Members of staff are not permitted to use their own personal phones or devices for contacting pupils or parents and carers. - Any pre-existing relationships, which could undermine this, will be discussed with the DSL (or deputies). - Staff will not use personal devices: - To take photos or videos of pupils and will only use work-provided equipment for this purpose.

-- To take photos or videos of learners and will only use work-provided equipment for this purpose. - Directly with learners and will only use work-provided equipment during lessons or educational activities. - If a member of staff breaches our policy, action will be taken in line with our code of conduct/staff behaviour and allegations policy - If a member of staff is thought to have illegal content saved or stored on a mobile phone or personal device or have committed a criminal offence, the police will be contacted.
+- Directly with pupils and will only use work-provided equipment during lessons or educational activities. - If a member of staff breaches our policy, action will be taken in line with our Staff Code of Conduct and Whistleblowing Policy. - If a member of staff is thought to have illegal content saved or stored on a mobile phone or personal device or have committed a criminal offence, the police will be contacted.

-9.3 Learners Use of Personal Devices and Mobile Phones
+9.3 Pupil Use of Personal Devices and Mobile Phones

-- Learners will be educated regarding the safe and appropriate use of personal devices and mobile phones and will be made aware of boundaries and consequences. - Alfriston School expects learners' only to bring personal devices when specific permission has been given by a member of the SLT.
-Mobile phones are not permitted. - Personal devices brought in to school must be stored in the school office when not in use. - Personal devices will not be used by learners during lessons or formal educational time unless as part of an approved and directed curriculum-based activity with consent from a member of staff. - The use of personal devices for a specific education purpose does not mean that blanket use is permitted. - If members of staff have an educational reason to allow learners to use their personal devices as part of an educational activity, it will only take place when approved by the leadership Team. - If a learner breaches the policy, the device will be confiscated and will be held in a secure place. - Staff may confiscate a learner's device if they believe it is being used to contravene our behaviour policy or could contain youth produced sexual imagery (sexting). - Searches personal devices will only be carried out in accordance with our behaviour policy. - Learners' devices may be searched by a member of the leadership team, with the consent of the learner or a parent/ carer.
-Content may be deleted or requested to be deleted, if it contravenes our behaviour policy or acceptable use agreement. - Devices that have been confiscated will be released to parents or carers. - If there is suspicion that material on a learner's personal device may be illegal or may provide evidence relating to a criminal offence, the device will be handed over to the police for further investigation.
+- Pupils will be educated regarding the safe and appropriate use of personal devices and mobile phones and will be made aware of boundaries and consequences. - Alfriston School does not allow pupils to bring personal devices and mobile phones to school. - If a pupil needs to contact his/her parents or carers they should go to the school office - If a pupil breaches the policy, the phone or device will be confiscated and will be held in a secure place. - Pupil mobile phones or devices, if discovered, may be searched by a member of the leadership team, with the consent of the pupil or a parent/ carer.
+Content may be deleted or requested to be deleted, if it contravenes our policies.
+See www.gov.uk/government/publications/searching-screening-and-confiscation) - Mobile phones and devices that have been confiscated will be released to parents or carers. - If there is suspicion that material on a pupil's personal device or mobile phone may be illegal or may provide evidence relating to a criminal offence, the device will be handed over to the police for further investigation.